 “Every morning, I look at the previous day’s earnings reports, analysts' commentary, economics updates and business news about the companies we focus on,” he said, “and I write a market recap which goes to everyone in the firm.”

 Carey feels this experience of jumping in as a new portfolio manager has helped establish his voice at Carnegie.

-As a portfolio manager, Carey’s day involves research, client meetings and discussing new ideas with the team as the youngest member on the Carnegie Investment Counsel Investment Committee.
+As a portfolio manager, Carey’s day involves research, client meetings and discussing new ideas with the team as the newest member on the Carnegie Investment Counsel Investment Committee.
 As the backup equity trader and fixed income trader for the firm, his day also includes interacting with brokers, researching and buying fixed income securities for clients’ portfolios.

 “One thing I love most about this industry and my job is that it is constantly changing and you always have to adapt.
 Every day is day one,” Carey said.
 “What’s also deeply rewarding, beyond helping clients meet their goals, is meeting new clients and being around so many successful people.
 I always learn something new from every client conversation.”

 Carey offers a new and fresh answer to the question of when you should hire a financial advisor: “As soon as you start earning money, that’s the right time to enlist the help of a financial advisor, specifically a financial planner, and at least have a conversation,” he said.